 For 75 years, the School of Aeronautics and Astronautics has been leading innovation in aerospace engineering.

-We’ve cultivated discovery-seekers, nurtured explorers and produced revolutionary technology.
+We’ve cultivated discovery-seekers and nurtured explorers.
 We’ve built facilities with capabilities to deliver unique-in-the-world measurements.
 We’ve graduated 16 astronauts of Purdue University’s “Cradle” of 25.
-We’ve grown to world prominence in education and research, establishing a tradition of excellence earned by dynamic faculty and students who achieve what few thought was attainable.
+We’ve grown to world prominence in education and research, establishing a tradition of excellence created by dynamic faculty and students who achieve what few thought was attainable.

 And we’re not slowing down.

 We are developing a Mach-8 quiet wind tunnel, which will be the first facility of its kind capable of collecting data at speeds greater than Mach 6.
 We’re creating a research and test facility to explore, develop and test unmanned aerial systems using a state-of-the-art motion-capture system that will be the largest in the world.
 We’re utilizing the unmatched capabilities at Maurice J. Zucrow Laboratories to advance unique propulsion capabilities and more.
 We’re forging new paths in access to and exploration of space with the Cislunar Initiative.

 We continue to solidify our position as one of the world’s top producers of aerospace engineers, graduating students who not only have a firm grasp on engineering fundamentals but have spent years in practical application to best prepare them for professional careers.

 We have our hands on the industry’s most important technologies, with alumni positioned at the highest ranks of management within commercial and government entities.